attackdebris/auto-sslscan/README.md

 ### Credit

-Thse base code I used to create this: https://github.com/DanMcInerney/nmap-parser/blob/master/nmap-parser.py
+The base code I used to create this: https://github.com/DanMcInerney/nmap-parser/blob/master/nmap-parser.py